mobingilabs/docs/README.md

 This section is still a work in progress.
 {% endhint %}

 The following table lists the permissions supported under RBAC for Ocean.
+Ocean permissions belong to the `ocean` namespace.

 | Permission | Description |
 | :--- | :--- |